jiqiang90/ledger-subquery/docs/entity_creation.md

 # Entity Creation

-Expanding the current selection of indexed entities is a way of increasing the coverage of queryable network interactions.
+By expanding the group of currently indexable entities we can increase the coverage of queryable network interactions.

 ### Implementation

 #### Adding the entity schema

-in `schema.graphql`:
+Within`schema.graphql`:

-The GraphQl schema is amended to include the new entity, with any fields that are needed to support new use cases.
-These attributes are preferably **only those required, in order to minimise storage requirements**.
+The GraphQL schema is amended to include the new entity, with any fields that are required to support new use cases.
+These attributes are ideally **only those necessary, in order to minimise storage requirements**.
 ```
 0  type TestEntity @entity {
 1  		id: ID!